Joey Olszewskiis a suicide attempt survivor.

-I met Joey Olszewski in McCarren Park in Brooklyn.
+I interviewed Joey Olszewski in McCarren Park in Brooklyn on December 20, 2011.
 I found out in the middle of our interview that we were just feet from where he made his attempt.
-I’m so glad that suicide wasn’t one of his successes.
 Below, he discusses his methods of coping with his attempt as well as the reality that mental health takes real work to achieve, and it isn’t always easy.

 Eventually, it just got to the point where I was just sick of being sad like that, and I just got real, real positive.
 I changed my group of friends.
 We abide by this philosophy… I’m not sure if we invented it, but it’s just something we just do to each other to remind each other to keep our heads up, because we’ve all struggled with these issues.
 At least, the friends that I have now that are a bit more mature like that.